thewizardplusplus/go-http-utils/README.md

 ## Features

+- simplified interface of the `http.Client` structure for mocking purposes;
 - wrapper for the `http.ResponseWriter` interface for catching writing errors;
-- simplified interface of the `http.Client` structure for mocking purposes;
 - middlewares:
   - middleware for catching writing errors;
   - middleware that fallback of requests to static assets to the index.html file (useful in a SPA);
+- functions:
   - analogs:
     - analog of the `http.Redirect()` function with catching writing errors;
     - analog of the `http.FileServer()` function with applied above-mentioned middlewares;
+    - analog of the `http.Error()` function with the additional improvements:
+      - additional logging of the error;
+      - accepting of an error object instead of an error string;
+  - function to extract the parameter with the specified name from the path part of the request URL and then scan it into the data;
+  - JSON:
+    - function to read bytes from the reader and then unmarshal them into the data;
+    - function to marshal the data and then write it in the writer:
+      - additional setting of the corresponding content type;
+      - additional setting of the specified status code;
   - function to start a server with support for graceful shutdown by a signal.

 ## Installation